Raster graphics: Resolution

 Raster graphics are resolution dependent, meaning they cannot scale up to an arbitrary resolution without loss of apparent quality.
 This property contrasts with the capabilities of vector graphics, which easily scale up to the quality of the device rendering them.
 Raster graphics deal more practically than vector graphics with photographs and photo-realistic images, while vector graphics often serve better for typesetting or for graphic design.
 Modern computer-monitors typically display about 72 to 130 pixels per inch (PPI), and some modern consumer printers can resolve 2400 dots per inch (DPI) or more; determining the most appropriate image resolution for a given printer-resolution can pose difficulties, since printed output may have a greater level of detail than a viewer can discern on a monitor.
 Typically, a resolution of 150 to 300 PPI works well for 4-color process (CMYK) printing.

 However, for printing technologies that perform color mixing through dithering (halftone) rather than through overprinting (virtually all home/office inkjet and laser printers), printer DPI and image PPI have a very different meaning, and this can be misleading.
 Because, through the dithering process, the printer builds a single image pixel out of several printer dots to increase color depth, the printer's DPI setting must be set far higher than the desired PPI to ensure sufficient color depth without sacrificing image resolution.
 Thus, for instance, printing an image at 250 PPI may actually require a printer setting of 1200 DPI.

 Raster-based image editors

-Raster-based image editors, such as PaintShop Pro, Corel Painter, Adobe Photoshop, Paint.NET, Microsoft Paint, and GIMP, revolve around editing pixels, unlike vector-based image editors, such as Xfig, CorelDRAW, Adobe Illustrator, or Inkscape, which revolve around editing lines and shapes (vectors).
+Raster-based image editors, such as PaintShop Pro, Corel Painter, Adobe Photoshop, Paint.NET, Microsoft Paint, Krita, and GIMP, revolve around editing pixels, unlike vector-based image editors, such as Xfig, CorelDRAW, Adobe Illustrator, or Inkscape, which revolve around editing lines and shapes (vectors).
 When an image is rendered in a raster-based image editor, the image is composed of millions of pixels.
 At its core, a raster image editor works by manipulating each individual pixel.
-Most pixel-based image editors work using the RGB color model, but some also allow the use of other color models such as the CMYK color model.
+Most pixel-based image editors work using the RGB color model, but some also allow the use of other color models, such as the CMYK color model.